-We remain optimistic that the state of California will continue to utilize out-of-state beds to alleviate its severe overcrowding situation.
+We remain optimistic that the state of California will continue to utilize out-of-state beds to alleviate its severe overcrowding situation under an executive order established by the Governor of California.
 Legislative enactments or legal proceedings, including a proceeding under federal jurisdiction that could potentially reduce the number of inmates in the California prison system, may impact the out-of-state transfer of inmates or could result in the return of inmates we currently house for the CDCR.
-Further, the expiration of the statutory authority to transfer California inmates to out-of-state private correctional facilities coincides with the expiration of our management contract on June 30, 2011.
-If transfers from California are limited as a result of one or more of these proceedings, or if the authority to transfer inmates out-of-state to our facilities is not extended upon expiration, we would market the beds housed by the CDCR to other federal and state customers.
+The expiration on June 30, 2011 of the statutory authority established by the state legislature to transfer California inmates to out-of-state private correctional facilities precedes the expiration of our management contract on June 30, 2013.
+If expiration of the statutory authority is not extended, we believe the authority to utilize out-of-state beds will continue under the existing executive order of the Governor.
+If transfers from California are limited as a result of one or more of these proceedings, we would market the beds housed by the CDCR to other federal and state customers.
 The return of the California inmates to the state of California would have a significant adverse impact on our financial position, results of operations, and cash flows.
+Approximately 12.5% of our management revenue for the nine months ended September 30, 2010 was generated from the CDCR.

-In March 2009, we announced that the state of Arizona awarded us a contract to manage up to 752 Arizona inmates at our 752bed Huerfano County Correctional Center in Colorado.
+In March 2009, we announced that the state of Arizona awarded us a contract to manage up to 752 Arizona inmates at our 752-bed Huerfano County Correctional Center in Colorado.
 The contract included an initial term ending March 9, 2010.
 During the first quarter of 2009, we completed the relocation of approximately 600 Colorado inmates previously housed at the Huerfano facility to our three other Colorado facilities and also completed the process of receiving the new inmates from Arizona.
-On January 15, 2010, the Arizona Governor and Legislature proposed budgets that would phase out the utilization of private out-ofstate beds due to in-state capacity coming on-line and severe budget conditions.
+On January 15, 2010, the Arizona Governor and Legislature proposed budgets that would phase out the utilization of private out-of-state beds due to in-state capacity coming on-line and severe budget conditions.
 During January 2010, the Arizona Department of Corrections notified us of its election not to renew its contract at our Huerfano facility.
 Arizona completed the transfer of offenders from the Huerfano facility during March 2010.
 As a result, we have decided to idle the Huerfano facility, but will continue marketing the facility to other customers.

-We also have a management contract with the state of Arizona at our 2,160-bed Diamondback Correctional Facility in Oklahoma, which is scheduled to expire May 1, 2010.
-During March 2010, the Arizona Department of Corrections notified us of its election not to renew its contract at our Diamondback facility also.
-Arizona expects to begin transferring offenders from the Diamondback facility beginning in May 2010 and expects to complete the transfer within approximately 30 days.
-As a result of this notification, we intend to idle the Diamondback facility shortly thereafter, but will continue marketing the facility to other customers.
+We also had a management contract with the state of Arizona at our 2,160-bed Diamondback Correctional Facility in Oklahoma, which expired May 1, 2010.
+During March 2010, the Arizona Department of Corrections further notified us of its election not to renew its contract at our Diamondback facility.
+Arizona completed the transfer of offenders from the Diamondback facility in May 2010.
+As a result, we have idled the Diamondback facility, but will continue marketing the facility to other customers.